 Frequently Asked Questions (FAQs)

-ProvenTutoring is designed to provide comparable information on programs proven effective in rigorous studies.
+ProvenTutoring is designed to provide comparable information on tutoring programs provided during the school day that are proven effective in rigorous studies.
 Each program is described in a similar way in a common template to make it easy to compare program features and evidence.
-The website links to program websites for users who want more detailed information.
+The website links to program websites for users who want more detailed information

-Staff at the Johns Hopkins University Center for Research and Reform in Education developed and manage this site, in collaboration with the Success for All Foundation.
+Staff at Johns Hopkins University’s Center for Research and Reform in Education developed and manage this site.
 Information and video content are supplied by program providers.

 Users can select subjects and grade levels to explore.
 Each program page shows populations involved in validating research.

 This website only focuses on programs proven effective in research.
-It also is restricted to programs that do not require hiring certified teachers as tutors (impractical in today’s teacher shortage).
+It also is restricted to tutoring programs provided during the school day that do not require hiring certified teachers as tutors (impractical in today’s teacher shortage).
 For a broader set of all tutoring and non-tutoring programs, go to www.evidenceforessa.org and enter the name of any program you seek in the search bar on the Home Page.

 We would suggest that school leaders weigh several factors in deciding which proven tutoring programs to select: